 Believe it or not, mattress technology has advanced quite a bit in recent years.
 While you've been enjoying your last mattress purchase, manufacturers have been busy changing, improving, and expanding their mattress lines in countless ways.
 To familiarize yourself with the many new options that are now available to you, we suggest you choose a store (or multiple stores) that can expose you to a broad variety of mattress styles and models at one time.

 There are dozens of reputable mattress manufacturers, many of whom have been making high-quality beds for decades.
 Most mattress stores carry products from one or more such well-known manufacturers.

 Needless to say, it is preferable to find a retailer with a location and store hours that are convenient for you.
 Mattress stores are frequently open 7 days per week.

 Last but not least, be sure to find a store that is willing to give you a good price on the bed you want.
 In general, the mattress industry is very competitive, so most stores will be prepared to offer you a fair price in order to win your business.
 That said, be aware that mattress retailers make it very hard to compare their prices with those of other retailers.
 They achieve this in several ways.
-One is through the practice of negotiated price discounts, which makes it difficult to ascertain the "real" price without first visiting the store and negotiating with the salesperson.
-The other way is by using different names and fabric coverings for what may otherwise be the same bed sold at another retailer.
-Though some stores will offer to decode this for you by telling you which mattress they carry is "comparable" to the one you found at another store, these comparisons are not verified by the manufacturer and thus can not be accurately relied upon.
+One is through the practice of negotiated price discounts (aka, haggling), which makes it difficult to ascertain the "real" price without first visiting the store and negotiating with the salesperson.
+Another way is by using different mattress names and fabric coverings for what may otherwise be the same bed sold at another retailer.
+Though some stores will offer to decode this for you by telling you which mattress they carry is "comparable" to the one you found at another store, be sure to verify these comparisons yourself, as they are not verified by the manufacturer and thus can not be relied upon blindly.